10 Tips to Leverage Google+ for Increased Web Traffic. Intelligenthq

 “The number of people who interact socially with any Google products on a monthly basis now reportedly exceeds 500 million”.

-Google+ is a great place to do social media marketing as a result.
+Google+ is a great place to do.
 It allows you to be able to use many more different points of interaction to get seen in search results.
 YouTube is one such way in which you can engage with visitors.
 Google+ has a great appeal to its users and has an enormous number of different ways that you can use it to market your products and services.
 There are circles, chats, hangouts, posts, stream, photos games and a lot more.
 While many marketers initially ignored Google+, its increasing presence means that this is now a mistake.
 It is time to embrace Google+ and all the marketing opportunities that this platform presents.
 But how?
 Here are some ideas from Cyrus Shepard:

 1. Stand out with captivating headlines that show up in searches – as Shepard explains, the nature of the Google+ platform is that posts on it are a bit more like mini blog posts than posts on other sites.
 Use headlines by including terms that you want to appear in search, since the headline is what appears in Google’s search engine.
 If you do not use a headline you risk a huge number of people not seeing your posts.